There are two types of duty chargeable within the Bailiwick of Guernsey. These are Excise Duty and Import Duty (also

-The Channel Islands are not within the fiscal territory of the EU and as such the Community Regulations that concern excise duties do not apply.
+The Channel Islands are not within the fiscal territory of the European Union and as such the rules that concern excise duties do not apply.
 Excise duty is classed as an internal tax and we set our own in accordance with local government requirements.
 Excise duty is chargeable on tobacco goods, alcoholic goods and some fuels imported into or manufactured in the Bailiwick.

 The rates are reviewed annually by the States of Guernsey and set at budget time, which is usually in October.
 These cover Guernsey and Alderney while Sark have their own rates set by the Chief Pleas.

 The current list of the States of Guernsey excise rates is available for download.
 The document can be found at the top of this page on the right.